Back to Blogs

 Sequoia Legacy Tree: A Downtown Treasure

-Suzanne | 11/13/2018 | Arts and Entertainment, Downtown Visalia, Featured, Things to Do
+Suzanne | 08/02/2024 | Arts and Entertainment, Featured, Things to Do

 The 2016 Centennial celebration of the National Park Service was the starting point for the Sequoia Legacy Tree.
-In looking for a way to commemorate the Centennial with a lasting tribute to our national park friends to the east, Historian Terry Ommen noted that the sequoia tree planted on the side of the post office would be a great tribute and could serve as an educational feature for visitors.
+In looking for a way to commemorate the Centennial with a tribute to our national park friends to the east, Historian Terry Ommen noted that the sequoia tree planted on the side of the post office would be a great tribute and could serve as an educational feature for visitors.
 The tree, a 3 year old sequoia sapling from the Grant Grove, was planted 80 years earlier by Superintendent Guy Hopping (of General Grant National Park which in 1940 became Kings Canyon NP) and Visalia Post Master Nathan Levy.
 We agreed with Terry that this tree which has silently stood ‘hidden in plain sight’ would be an excellent tribute.
 And so the project began.

 Over 2 million visitors come to Sequoia & Kings Canyon National Parks and many stay in Visalia as part of their national parks vacation.
 With hotels, restaurants, shops and attractions, visitors can explore the area as well as visit the parks.
 The Sequoia Legacy Tree is a great introduction to the parks with its educational displays that talk about Sierra watershed, sequoia trees and park history.
 Although this tree is only 80 years old and about 65 feet tall, visitors can get a sense of what they will see up in the park.
 It is hard to comprehend just how large those trees are so for scale there is a path around the Legacy tree which approximates the circumference of the General Sherman Tree.
 At about 102 feet in circumference, it is one massive tree-in fact the largest living thing on earth!
 The sign at the corner of the lot is made from a single slab of sequoia with the bark still visible across the top.
 The sign is about 8 inches thick!